sean-rowe/team-pattern/README.md

 ## Introduction

-In the ever-evolving landscape of software development, creating systems that are **maintainable**, **scalable**, and **robust** is crucial.
+Creating systems that are **maintainable**, **scalable**, and **reliable** is crucial in software development.
 As applications grow in complexity, adopting an architectural pattern that promotes clear separation of concerns, modularity, and efficient error handling becomes essential.

 This guide introduces the **Team Pattern**—a comprehensive architectural framework designed to streamline the development process by defining distinct roles and responsibilities for various components within a system.
-By adhering to this pattern, development teams can ensure that each part of the application is focused, testable, and easy to maintain, ultimately leading to higher quality and more resilient software.
+By adhering to this pattern, development teams can ensure that each part of the application is focused, testable, and easy to maintain, ultimately leading to higher quality and more dependable software.

 ### Core Components